 Pediatric Plastic Surgery

 Pediatric plastic surgery is a subspecialty of plastic and reconstructive surgery that addresses the unique anatomy and needs of children.
-These are children born with birth deformities, hurt in an accident, or bullied in school.
+These are children born with birth differences, hurt in an accident, or bullied in school.
 Pediatric plastic surgeons are required to have 1–2 additional years of fellowship training beyond their plastic surgery residency.
 Although others may perform some pediatric procedures, it is important to inquire into their qualifications to treat children.

 Whether your child has a simple or complex reconstructive problem, rest assured that Dr. Panossian brings the full depth of his training and experience to every case.